-Prerequisites: Credit or concurrent enrollment is Office Careers 174, credit or concurrent enrollment in either Office Careers 166 or Office Careers 265.
+Prerequisites: Credit or concurrent enrollment in Office Careers 174, credit or concurrent enrollment in either Office Careers 166 or Office Careers 265.
 Emphasis is on initiative, creative thinking, and follow-through.
 Topics include in-basket exercises, decision-making problems, and use of shorthand and transcription skills.
-Public and personal relations, supervisory principles, business ethics, and the organizing of time and work are also covered
+Public and personal relations, supervisory principles, business ethics, and the organizing of time and work are also covered.

-OFFICE CAREERS (OFC) 803, 813 (See Cooperative Work Experience)
+OFFICE CAREERS (OFC) 713, 803, 813 (3) (See Cooperative Work Experience)

-OFFICE CAREERS (OFC) 804, 814 (4) (See Cooperative Work Experience)
+OFFICE CAREERS (OFC) 714, 804, 814 (4) (See Cooperative Work Experience)